JoFGD/orchard-game/README.md

 watering_can - a script which serves as the server-side part of a functioning watering can which can be used to water trees.

+fruit_drop - a script which produces fruit from the trees in the player's plots.
+Each fruit starts as a flower and becomes a fully grown fruit.